Ryan Field (1926): New stadium (2026–present)

 On January 20, 2024, it was announced that a demolition process, without explosives, would begin on January 29.
-The process is expected to take 4 to 6 months, after confirmation that a new, $850 million stadium would replace the current, aging one.
-The new stadium is currently under construction.
-Northwestern's football team is temporarily playing at Martin Field.
+The process was estimated to take four to six months upon confirmation that the new, $850 million stadium would replace the current, aging one.
+Northwestern's football team played at Martin Field in 2024 and 2025.

 Renaming controversy

-Northwestern's decision to rename Dyche Stadium to Ryan Field defied the university's own 1926 resolution that forbade such a change.
+In 1997 Northwestern's decision to rename Dyche Stadium to Ryan Field defied the university's own 1926 resolution that forbade such a change.
 School officials said that a private institution can override previous boards' decisions, and dismissed the earlier resolution as a "show of appreciation."
 But NU did not explain why a mere gesture of appreciation would expressly state that any football stadium at any location would retain the name Dyche, as indeed the 1926 resolution does.
 The Dyche family was not notified of the change; NU claimed that the only descendant they found was a grandniece, despite other family members living in Chicago and being listed in the phone book.
 After the family protested, NU said it was willing to install an informational plaque at the stadium, noting its former name.